Erectile Dysfunction (ED) is a common sexual issue affecting millions of males in the US.

-Can high blood pressure (high BP) cause Erectile Dysfunction?
-And if it does, can you take high BP medications with ED medicines?
+This prompts a crucial question “Can high blood pressure cause Erectile Dysfunction?”.
+And if this connection exists, can you take high BP medications with ED medicines?

 Can high blood pressure cause ED

-High blood pressure is a common risk factor for Erectile Dysfunction.
+High blood pressure (HBP) is a common risk factor for Erectile Dysfunction.
 Studies report that 30 percent of men with Hypertension also experience Erectile Dysfunction.

 A large proportion of individuals with Erectile Dysfunction also have Hypertension.
 A study on men with Erectile Dysfunction revealed that 32 of 110 were hypertensive.